hemu33662/Click_To_Join/README.md

 ## To Do

-- Redirected to Respected class meet.
+- Send a notification to join class.
-- Redirected to Google class.
+- Pop-UP ,when then clicking other class link.
-- Gmail .
+- White board to write important notes.

 ## Authors